Television presentation

 Television presentation refers to the way in which television stations present themselves between programs.

 It has become increasingly important in the recent multichannel television environment for television stations to create an attractive and distinct on-air appearance, through the various elements that form the 'television presentation' umbrella.
 These include idents, the short clips that are often shown before a program on many stations.
 They often consist of an animated form of the station's logo, and many have a continuity announcer who speaks over the clip with information about programs on the station.
 Some stations, such as BBC One in the UK have used live action idents since 1997.
 This approach however is less common.
 Other elements include digital on-screen graphics (DOGs) and End Credit Promotions (ECPs).
 Computerised graphics have been popular since BBC Two introduced the world's first computer-generated television identification in the summer of 1979.
 Less than three months later, American broadcaster NBC introduced their first computerised graphics.

-The presentation of a television station can have a large bearing on its success.
-The success of Channel 4's launch in the UK in 1982 was largely attributed to the distinctive 'blocks logo', created by design house Lambie-Nairn.
-The ident of the channel was one of the first to be rendered in 3D, realised by mathematics and computer graphics legend John Vince, and showed a '4' comprising blocks exploding and coming together again.
-It was very popular with viewers and, while previously television presentation was largely transparent to viewers, the launch of Channel 4 almost made it a talking point.
-The channel still uses the same logo, albeit in a slightly different form.